Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 ## 4.8 FrequencyCapInterval

-Not supported in the OpenDirect (OOH) 1.5.1 Schema
+Frequency is supported as a targeting attribute in the OpenDirect (OOH) 1.5.1 targeting OOHbject

 ## 4.9 Industry